pubgeo/IARPA-SMART/README.md

 # Terminology

 - **Observation**:
-  - A single image capturing the actitivy of interest on a specific day.
+  - A single image capturing the activity of interest on a specific day.
 A day is the most granular time-scale considered by SMART

 - **Region**:
   -  An area of interest defining spatial bounds for processing and annotation